orangepi-xunlong/OrangePi_Build/README.md

 OrangePi Build System
 ---------------------------------------

-Welcome to OrangePi Build System, Good start Linux World with OrangePi!
+Welcome to OrangePi Build System!
+A good place to start in the Linux World with OrangePi!

-Funny with your ideas and build your own Linux system.
+Have fun with your ideas and build your own Linux system.

-#### OrangePi Build System support list:
+#### OrangePi Build System supports:

   * OrangePi PC2